-- Reversing the disclosure denial; - Reversing the disclosure denial in part and upholding the disclosure denial in part; or - Under unusual circumstances, issuing a notice extending for not more than 10 business days the period during which the Township Board shall respond to the written appeal.
+- Reversing the disclosure denial; - Upholding the disclosure denial; or - Reverse the disclosure denial in part and uphold the disclosure denial in part; or - Under unusual circumstances, issue a notice extending for not more than 10 business days the period during which the Township Board shall respond to the written appeal.
 The Township Board shall not issue more than 1 notice of extension for a particular written appeal.